Skip to Content

 Cold-damaged treubii moonlight

-Since sterling silver scindapsus grows pretty slowly, it doesn’t need repotted that often.
+Since this plant grows pretty slowly, it doesn’t need to be repotted that often.
 Maybe once every few years depending on how optimal the growing conditions are.
 Check the drainage holes to see if the roots are growing out of them.
-If they are—it’s time.
+If they are—it’s time to repot!

 Scindapsus treubii can be easily propagated using stem cuttings.
-I have a detailed guide about how to root scindapsus treubii moonlight and dark form, but here’s an overview.
+I have a detailed guide about how to root scindapsus treubii moonlight, but here’s an overview.

 1. Choose a stem that has at least one node and cut it right below the node.
 Remove the bottom leaves if there are any, but leave one or two at the top.